WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/dashes.md

 [tip] **Recommended:** The program was under active development from 2012–2017. [/tip]
 [tip] **Recommended:** Select a range from 10–60 px as the width of the button. [/tip]

 Use an en dash to indicate negative numbers and the minus sign.
-While writing an equation with a minus sign, insert spaces before and after the minus (en dash).
+While writing an equation with a minus sign, insert a space before and after the minus (en dash).
 Contrarily, while writing a negative sign (en dash), don't insert a space after it but do insert one before the sign.

 **Examples**
 [warning] **Not recommended:** Enter the CAPTCHA: 20–6=14. [/warning]